 The majority of new City Council tenants will be introductory tenants for the first year of their tenancy in line with the City Council's Introductory Tenancy Procedure.
 All introductory tenants will receive a tenancy agreement setting out the introductory tenancy period and indicating the type of tenancy their tenancy will become at the end of the introductory period, subject to there having been no breach of the tenancy agreement during the introductory tenancy period.
 All introductory tenants will become flexible or secure tenants provided they comply with the conditions of their introductory tenancies.

-- 3.2 Introductory tenancies will not be issued where: - A flexible tenancy was issued on a non renewable basis (see 3.8-3.10) - The tenant is already a secure or assured tenant.
+3.2 Introductory tenancies will not be issued where the tenant is already a secure or assured tenant.

 3.3 Flexible tenancies